Daniel-Mietchen/events/CCTB-2021-FAIR-Ethics.md

 # See also

-* [FAIR Ethics: Making Ethical Review Processes more Machine Actionable](https://doi.org/10.5281/zenodo.2559998) &mdash; an earlier version of this talk
+* [FAIR Ethics: Making Ethical Review Processes more Machine Actionable](https://doi.org/10.5281/zenodo.2559998) &mdash; an earlier version of this talk (from 2018)
+* [Situating AI on the road from data sharing to societal impact](https://doi.org/10.5281/zenodo.3996019) &mdash; a 2020 talk with partial overlap